JuliusHuizing/AFC/README.md

 # TODO: report

 - [ ] Write a max 12 pages, ACM (association for Computing Machinery) style report about all of the above, and submit to canvas.
-- [ ] State in report the we use RMSE to comapare models
+- [ ] State in report the we use RMSE to comapare models.
-- [ ] Create Tabel comparing the RMSE's of the models
+- [ ] Create Tabel comparing the RMSE's of the models.
-- [ ] Finish rsults, conclusion, discussion
+- [ ] Finish results, conclusion, discussion.
-- [ ] Write abstract
+- [ ] Write abstract.
-- [ ] deeper analysis
+- [ ] deeper analysis.